requirejs/requirejs/docs/faq-advanced.md

 # FAQ: RequireJS Advanced Usage

-### <a name="rename">How can I use a different variable name instead of require?</a>
+### <a name="rename">How can I rename require?</a>

 RequireJS and its optimization tool need to be version 0.11 or higher for this to work.

-Why may you want to do this?
+Why would you want to do this?
 You may have very strict global namespace requirements or you may be using code that already defines a require and you want to avoid interference.
-There are two steps to get this to work:
+There are two steps to use the require defined by RequireJS with a different name:

 #### 1) Modify the source of require.js